DQNEO/cookbook-minimum/README.md

 knife cookbook create hello -o cookbooks
 ```

-But it will generates lots of empty directories and nonsense .gitkeep files.
+But it will generate lots of empty directories and nonsense .gitkeep files.

 Forget all about `knife cookbook`.